jmrashed/Email-List-Cleaning-Tool-Using-PHP/README.md

 This method will check if the provider is included in the given list containing the disposable providers, a list with most common disposable providers is shipped with this library (kindly offered by [@michenriksen](https://gist.github.com/michenriksen/8710649)).
 Disposable providers list must be plain text files and providers must be separated by a break line (\n).

-Are you looking for the Node.js version?
-Give a look [here](https://github.com/RyanJ93/email-address-validator).